Rule 3745-4-03 | Qualified data collectors.

 [Comment: Approval as a level 3 QDC in fish community biology requires training and testing in QHEI.]

-(i) The applicant shall, within the past one year, have attended training to conduct fish assessments and habitat assessments and achieved a passing mark in a program offered by Ohio EPA or a person authorized under this chapter to administer such training.
+(i) Within the past two years, attended training to conduct fish assessments and habitat assessments and achieved a passing mark in a program offered by Ohio EPA or a person authorized under this chapter to administer such training.

-(ii) The applicant shall satisfy the requirements of stream habitat assessment in paragraph (A)(2)(a)(ii) of this rule.
+(ii) Satisfy the requirements of stream habitat assessment in paragraph (A)(2)(a)(ii) of this rule.

-(iii) The applicant shall demonstrate knowledge of Ohio EPA electrofishing sampling protocols and data assessment procedures.
+(iii) Demonstrate knowledge of Ohio EPA electrofishing sampling protocols and data assessment procedures.
 This knowledge shall be tested under provisions in paragraph (A)(3)(b)(i) of this rule.

-(iv) The applicant shall demonstrate knowledge of and the ability to accurately use fish taxonomic references and dichotomous keys to identify midwestern fish to the level of species.
+(iv) Demonstrate knowledge of and the ability to accurately use fish taxonomic references and dichotomous keys to identify midwestern fish to the level of species.
 This knowledge shall be tested under provisions in paragraph (A)(3)(b)(i) of this rule.

-(vi) The applicant shall have completed and achieved passing marks in undergraduate core course work in limnology, aquatic biology, environmental sciences or a related discipline, or has two years of practical experience in environmental assessment work.
+(vi) Completed and achieved passing marks in undergraduate course work in limnology, aquatic biology, environmental sciences, or a related discipline, or has equivalent practical experience in environmental assessment work.

-(vii) The applicant shall have two years of practical experience involving work in developing biological water quality sampling and analysis plans, quality assurance plans, and data quality objectives processes.
+(vii) Practical experience involving work in developing biological water quality sampling and analysis plans, quality assurance plans, and data quality objectives processes.
 The director may develop testing for this knowledge.

 (c) Benthic macroinvertebrate biology.

-(ii) The applicant shall, within the last two years, have attended training to conduct macroinvertebrate assessments and achieved a passing mark in a program offered by Ohio EPA or a person authorized under this chapter to administer such training.
+(ii) Within the last two years, have attended training to conduct macroinvertebrate assessments and achieved a passing mark in a program offered by Ohio EPA or a person authorized under this chapter to administer such training.

-(iii) The applicant shall have knowledge of Ohio EPA macroinvertebrate field sampling, laboratory analysis, and data assessment procedures.
-This knowledge shall be tested under provisions in paragraph (A)(3)(c)(i) of this rule.
+(iii) Knowledge of Ohio EPA macroinvertebrate field sampling, laboratory analysis, and data assessment procedures.
+This knowledge shall be tested under provisions in paragraph (A)(3)(c)(ii) of this rule.

-(iv) The applicant shall have knowledge of and the ability to accurately use macroinvertebrate taxonomic references and dichotomous keys to identify midwestern aquatic macroinvertebrates to the level of taxonomy used by Ohio EPA.
-This knowledge shall be tested under provisions in paragraph (A)(3)(c)(i) of this rule.
+(iv) Knowledge of and the ability to accurately use macroinvertebrate taxonomic references and dichotomous keys to identify midwestern aquatic macroinvertebrates to the level of taxonomy used by Ohio EPA.
+This knowledge shall be tested under provisions in paragraph (A)(3)(c)(ii) of this rule.

-(v) The applicant shall have college-level course credit in aquatic invertebrate zoology or two years of practical experience in the identification of aquatic macroinvertebrates.
+(v) College-level course credit in aquatic invertebrate zoology or equivalent practical experience in the identification of aquatic macroinvertebrates.

-(vi) The applicant shall have completed and achieved passing marks in undergraduate core course work in limnology, aquatic biology, environmental sciences or a related discipline, or has two years of practical experience in environmental assessment work.
+(vi) Completed and achieved passing marks in undergraduate course work in limnology, aquatic biology, environmental sciences, or a related discipline, or has equivalent practical experience in environmental assessment work.

-(vii) The applicant shall have two years of practical experience involving work in developing biological water quality sampling and analysis plans, quality assurance plans, and data quality objectives processes.
+(vii) Practical experience involving work in developing biological water quality sampling and analysis plans, quality assurance plans, and data quality objectives processes.
 The director may develop testing for this knowledge.

 (d) Stream salamander community assessment.

-(iii) The applicant shall have knowledge of and the ability to accurately use taxonomic references and dichotomous keys to identify larval and adult stream salamanders to the level of species.
+(iv) Knowledge of and the ability to accurately use taxonomic references and dichotomous keys to identify larval and adult stream salamanders to the level of species.
+This knowledge shall be tested under provisions in paragraph (A)(3)(d)(i) of this rule.

-(v) The applicant shall have college-level course credit in herpetology or two years experience in the identification of midwestern stream salamanders.
+(v) College-level course credit in herpetology or practical experience in the identification of midwestern stream salamanders.

-(vi) The applicant shall have completed and achieved passing marks in undergraduate core course work in limnology, aquatic biology, environmental sciences or a related discipline, or has two years of practical experience in environmental assessment work.
+(vi) Completed and achieved passing marks in undergraduate course work in limnology, aquatic biology, environmental sciences or a related discipline, or has practical experience in environmental assessment work.

-(vii) The applicant shall have two years of practical experience involving work in developing water quality sampling and analysis plans, quality assurance plans, and data quality objectives.
+(vii) Practical experience involving work in developing water quality sampling and analysis plans, quality assurance plans, and data quality objectives.
 The director may develop training and testing for this knowledge.

 (e) Chemical water quality assessment.

-(i) The applicant shall demonstrate through education or experience a general knowledge of stream and riverine or lake physical forms and habitat features.
+(i) Demonstrate through education or experience a general knowledge of stream and riverine or lake physical forms and habitat features.
 The director may develop training and testing for this knowledge.

-(ii) The applicant shall have completed and achieved passing marks in undergraduate core course work in a biological, microbiological, chemical, natural or physical science, or has four years of pertinent laboratory experience performing water quality testing and analysis, or has four years of pertinent experience in chemical or microbiological water quality data analysis, interpretation and report writing.
+(ii) Completed and achieved passing marks in undergraduate course work in a biological, microbiological, chemical, natural or physical science, or has two years of pertinent laboratory experience performing water quality testing and analysis, or has two years of pertinent experience in chemical or microbiological water quality data analysis, interpretation and report writing.
 The director may develop training and testing for this knowledge.

-(iii) The applicant shall have two years of practical experience involving work in developing chemical or microbiological surface water quality sampling and analysis plans, quality assurance plans, and data quality objectives processes.
+(iii) Practical experience involving work in developing chemical or microbiological surface water quality sampling and analysis plans, quality assurance plans, and data quality objectives processes.
 The director may develop testing for this knowledge.

-(iv) The applicant shall have two years of practical experience involving surface water quality sampling techniques and water quality sampling equipment.
+(iv) Two years of practical experience involving surface water quality sampling techniques and water quality sampling equipment.
 The director may develop testing for this knowledge.

 (g) The director retains the discretion to certify an applicant as level 3 QDC based upon a demonstration by the applicant of a combination of equivalent education and experience to that set forth in paragraphs (A)(3)(a) to (A)(3)(f) of this rule, along with the applicant successfully passing a test to be administered by Ohio EPA concerning the specific specialties for which the applicant is requesting QDC status.